 By Terry Trucco

 Wyndham, which has four other New York City properties including the newly flagged Dream and Night hotels, reveled in the hotel’s singular, theme-conscious look (mannequins in the window, side tables shaped like gigantic metal spools).
-“As we got into the development process, we realized we wanted something a little more unique,” Wyndham president Jeff Wagoner told an interviewer a while back.
+“As we got into the development process, we realized we wanted something a little more unique,” Wyndham president Jeff Wagoner said a while back.

-But sometime over the summer, the Wyndham name came down, and the hotel became Fashion 26, an independent property managed by Highgate Hospitality.
+But sometime over the summer, the Wyndham name came down, and the hotel became just plain Fashion 26, an independent property managed by Highgate Hospitality.

 That status ended on February 15.
 At the stroke of 7 a.m., the hotel morphed into Hilton’s fifth New York City property.
 Three names, and the hotel isn’t even a year old.

 Of course, you can book a room using Hilton’s sophisticated reservations system.
 Hilton membership points add up when you stay as well.
-We wanted to know about the cupcakes; under Wyndham, guests received a mini Crumbs cupcake at check-in.
+I wanted to know about the cupcakes; under Wyndham, guests received a mini Crumbs cupcake at check-in.
 The tradition continued under Highgate with a different baker.
-We didn’t see any cupcakes on the front desk, but a desk attendant assured us the agreeable custom would continue.
+I didn’t see any cupcakes on the front desk, but a desk attendant assured me the agreeable custom would continue.
 Whew!